Death and inheritance in Denmark

 When a Danish citizen or a foreign citizen registered in Denmark dies in another Nordic country, the Danish embassy in that country will usually report the death to the Danish authorities.
 If this does not happen, the relatives of the deceased can contact the Danish embassy in the country in question (see above) – possibly via the Ministry of Foreign Affairs in Copenhagen – to draw attention to the lack of registration of the death in the Civil Register (CPR).
 The embassy will then follow up with local authorities so that registration of the death can take place in the Civil Register.

-If a Nordic citizen dies in Denmark
+If a person dies in Denmark but lives in another Nordic country

 Relatives should contact the embassy of the deceased’s home country for guidance on informing the relevant authorities.